How to fix a sexless marriage by removing bad habits

 Step 5: Find Your conditions for good sex

-I've also learned that a sexually inactive partner is often a passive partner sexually.
+I’ve also learned that a sexually inactive partner is often a passive partner sexually.
 They wait to be aroused.
-They believe that being aroused is something their partner "does" for them, instead of a state they actively put themselves into, in order to be a good friend.
+They believe that being aroused is something their partner “does” for them.
+Consider it a state you actively put yourself into.

 You have to know what arouses you, and it has to be tangible.
 Do you know your conditions for good sex?
 Write them out with a heading called "My Conditions for Good Sex" and put it under your pillow.